 I have often made or taken deviled eggs because they are an easy protein to make “Fixed”, but the recent discovery of an egg sensitivity stopped that!

 Who doesn’t love the big basic veggie tray and/or fruit tray!
 I just have to make sure the dips I use are fix approved, but they are as I said… BASIC.

 WE WANT SPECIAL!

 So, I took a recipe I have made 1,000 times in my life and remade it.
-A classic 7 layer dip always goes over real good at my parties.
+A classic 7 layer party dip always goes over real good with my guests.
 I cleaned up my ingredients to 21 Day Fix standards and gave it some container counts.
 For example, the biggest recipe change I made was leaving out the sour cream layer.
 I serve it on the side for my “non-diet” friends or offer greek yogurt and they never know the difference.
 I use my mayo-based ranch dressing if I want something creamy added to the top because I can’t eat many “white” dairy products.

 I used a square pyrex dish to build it in but a 9×13 casserole dish will work also.
 It serves 8 but because it is a “dip”, not a meal it might stretch farther than that.
 At a party, I wanted to be able to walk up to it and just by looking at the dish I would know what a serving size was.
 So creatively, I put my olives on as a guide so that one square is 2 servings and it is easy to “see: what 1 serving is!

 Going to start my layers off with refried beans(1).
 First I mix the juice from a jar of jalapenos into the beans to thin it down just a little to make it more spreadable.
 Smooth even into the bottom of your dish and start adding layers.
 I used those jarred mild jalapenos and fresh red bell peppers from my garden as a layer(2).
 The party I was going to was including kids who would probably eat it so I didn’t overdo the heat, but you could add as much as you want!